opendocsg/slw-judgments-backfill/2014_SGHC_183/report.md

 _The applicable law_

-72     In _KS Energy Services Ltd v BR Energy (M) Sdn Bhd_ [2014] 2 SLR 905 (“ _KS Energy_ ”), the Court of Appeal considered the effect of an “all reasonable endeavours” obligation, albeit in the context of a n _express_ contractual provision.
+72     In _KS Energy Services Ltd v BR Energy (M) Sdn Bhd_ <span class="citation">[2014] 2 SLR 905</span> (“ _KS Energy_ ”), the Court of Appeal considered the effect of an “all reasonable endeavours” obligation, albeit in the context of a n _express_ contractual provision.
 It held that the test for whether an “all reasonable endeavours” obligation had been fulfilled would ordinarily be the same as the test for determining whether a “best endeavours” obligation has been fulfilled (at [62]).
-This was the test laid down in _Travista Development Pte Ltd v Tan Kim Swee Augustine_ [2008] 2 SLR(R) 474, which was restated by the Court of appeal in _KS Energy_ as follows (at [47]):
+This was the test laid down in _Travista Development Pte Ltd v Tan Kim Swee Augustine_ <span class="citation">[2008] 2 SLR(R) 474</span>, which was restated by the Court of appeal in _KS Energy_ as follows (at [47]):

  47 Travista lays down the following propositions regarding a “best endeavours” obligation: